Chalsean/XFaction/README.md

 >_DebugLog

 This is a logging utility leveraged by XFaction.
 (XFaction will not log or throw errors if _DebugLog is not installed.)
 This will look like a yellow fist after install.
 When you launch the UI, you should see a XFaction tab that contains all log information from the addon.
-Currently the addon appears to have an issue with exporting logs, but I may ask for information in the logs to help diagnose an issue if I cannot reproduce on my own.
+Currently the utility appears to have an issue with exporting logs, but I may ask for information in the logs to help diagnose an issue if I cannot reproduce on my own.

 ## Misc